-There are currently 0 fire hydrants available in the Annexation Area.
-Hydrants will be installed by the developer.
+There is currently 1 fire hydrant in the developer's site plan for the Annexation Area.
 The Comparable Areas each have fire hydrants installed according to the standards set by the Utilities Department, the Insurance Services Office, and the Ten States Standards incorporated herein as Exhibit 13.
 Generally, spacing varies between 350 and 600 feet, depending on these standards, with closer spacing required for industrial, commercial, and densely populated areas.
 The fire hydrant locations in the Comparable Areas are shown on the map attached and incorporated herein as Exhibit 12.